FabrizioPerria/goflight/README.md

  - Mongodb is deployed along with replicas via docker compose.
  - Makefile to simplify operations.
  - I use both a unit test infrastructure and a rest file to run manual checks during development.
+ - use an env file to setup the environment